 2. Repair rust patches on the stove

-Boiling kettles can leave rust on the woodburning stove top.
-To remove, cut a pad of medium grade steel wool to rub away the rust and, wearing protective gloves, gently work away at it until it vanishes.
+To remove rust patches from a woodburner, cut a pad of medium grade steel wool to rub away the rust and, wearing protective gloves, gently work away at it until it vanishes.
 With a brush and dustpan sweep up the mess, and use a stove brush or clean shoe brush to clear dirt off the surface ready for painting.

 3. Re-spray the repaired stove top